OpenConext-Attic/OpenConext-Howto/05_Engineblock.md

 ...
 debug=false
 ```
-If you want to keep debug=true enabled, you need to download the required xsd schema's and add them to the system libxml2 catalog
+If you want to keep debug=true enabled, you need to download the required xsd schemas and add them to the system libxml2 catalog
 ```
 # vi /etc/xml/catalog
 ```